MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ```

 ### -PublicFoldersEnabled
 The PublicFoldersEnabled parameter specifies how public folders are deployed in your organization.
-This parameter uses one of the following values.
+Valid values are:

 - Local: The public folders are deployed locally in your organization.
 - Remote: The public folders are deployed in the remote forest.